Quant1766/Online_Bank/README.md

 * Post new transactions (types: authorization, presentment, load)

 ### Transactions
 To make a new transaction you must first send JSON data to route: ```/api/transactions``` with transactionType == 'authorization' to reserve funds from the cardholders account.
-Second transaction call to same route must: transactionType == 'presentment' that actually deduct the funds from the account.
+Second transaction call to same route must: transactionType == 'presentment' that actually deduct the funds from the account. **Notice that minimum transaction amount is 1 €.**

 Example data:
 ```